MobleyLab/DEL_analysis/README.md

 - `environment.yml`: environment file

 ### Requirements
-The content here relies primarily on open-source tools and we provide files to reproduce the environments we used to run the analyses.
+The content here relies primarily on open-source tools and we provide files to reproduce the environment we used to run the analyses.
 Some materials require an OpenEye license, which is free for academics.